mehdi1514/HR_ART/README.md

 Web based HR System

 # About HR_ART
 A human resource information system (HRIS) is a software package developed to aid human resources professionals in managing data.
-Human resource professionals utilize these systems to facilitate work flow, improve efficiency and store and collect information
+Human resource professionals utilize these systems to facilitate work flow, improve efficiency and store and collect information.

 # Team name
 Nerds of a Feather